Holiday cottage, Arundel, West Sussex

 Daisy Cottage is one of a line of individual terraced cottages once owned by the Duke of Norfolk Estate that were used to house workers during the construction of Arundel Cathedral.
 From the front they all appear the same, but internally each one is different.
 This three bedroom cottage sleeps five over three floors.
 The double bedroom on the top floor has the most outstanding views over Arundel and to the English Channel beyond.
 The cottage is wonderfully central yet in a very quiet part of this historic town, so the cathedral and castle are a short stroll away.

 At the front of the cottage is a bright and airy living room with contemporary furnishings, a 'smart' TV and a wood burning stove for the cooler evenings.
 There is also full gas central heating, so the cottage will be as comfortable for a winter break as a holiday in mid summer.
-The kitchen houses the dining table, and is comprehensively equipped with a range cooker, microwave, and dishwasher.
+The kitchen houses the dining table, and is comprehensively equipped with a range cooker, microwave, washing machine and dishwasher.

 On the first floor the principal bedroom has a double bed, and contemporary decor in similar shades to the sitting room below.
 This floor also has the generously sized bathroom, which has a free standing bath, a separate corner shower cubicle, a basin and WC.
 A tall heated towel rail will ensure warm towels within easy reach of the shower.